taichi-dev/taichi_benchmark/README.md

 * **Reproducible Results**
 Tests can be reproduced with the  `plot_benchmark.py` script under each subdirectory.
 * **Easy-to-read Coding Style**
 Elegant coding styles and high performance are equally important.
-Thorough comparison between Taichi and manually optimized code can help to understand Taichi's optimization techniques.
+Through comparisons between Taichi and manually optimized code can help to understand Taichi's optimization techniques.

 <!-- Items -->
 <!-- ## Benchmark Items -->